minerva-university/cs162-test/2019/spring/Sterne-TT@11am/isaac-schaal.md

 * The Center cannot Hold
   * Mere Anarchy is loosed upon the world

-  > The blood-dimmed tide is loosed
+  > The blood-dimmed tide is
   > and everywhere

-  '<The ceremony of innocence is lost>'
+  The ceremony of innocence is drowned>
-  '<The best lack all conviction>'
+  The best lack all conviction

   ## While the
   # Worst